NCAA Logo

 National Collegiate Athletic Association Logo 1910

 We can say that the debut logo looks like a classic round seal.
-But in fact, this is not so because the shape of the circle is not taken from the seal but from the medal, which is usually awarded to athletes for victories achieved.
-In the center are two people (presumably a student and a student), over which hands hold a laurel wreath.
-From this, it follows that the competition participants won and were awarded for high results in sports.
-The emblem depicts only the hands and part of the vestment – the wide sleeves of the professor’s robe.
+However, this is not the case because the circle’s shape is not taken from the seal but from the medal, which is usually awarded to athletes for victories.
+In the center are two people (presumably students), over whose heads a laurel wreath hangs.
+From this, it follows that the competition participants won awards for high sporting results.
+The emblem depicts only the hands and part of the vestment, the wide sleeves of the professor’s robe.

-The center of the picture is surrounded by a wide ring with the name of the sports association – “National Collegiate Athletic Association.”
-Below is the phrase “Founded 1906”, specifying the year the organization was founded.
+The center of the picture is surrounded by a wide ring bearing the name of the sports association, “National Collegiate Athletic Association.”
+Below is the phrase “Founded 1906”, specifying the organization’s founding.
 It is separated from the main text by two side dots.
 A thin edging line frames the logo.

 1938 – 1957